ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## Wired network performance

-Since the SoC has no (RG)MII interface exposed our only options are SPI (horribly low performance) or USB2.
+Since the chip has no (RG)MII interface exposed our only options are SPI (horribly low performance) or USB2.
 When choosing an USB NIC it's important to get one with good features and driver support so the only real choice for Gigabit Ethernet today is a dongle with an RTL8153B inside.

 Adding the dongle to the board with a short network cable and an established GbE link to an EEE enabled switch port nearby adds 950 mW to the board's consumption.
 This number will vary of course if a different dongle is used, a longer network cable or a switch port not supporting EEE.